valencia21/valencia21.github.io/_posts/2020-12-30-media-mix-modeling-1-naive.markdown

 There may be additional business requirements that constrain spending.
 Following are three examples, including their representation as linear constraints.

-### Constraint 1: Total budget should not exceed ¥1,000,000
+#### Constraint 1: Total budget should not exceed ¥1,000,000

 *<center>x1 + x2 + x3 <= 1,000,000</center>*

-### Constraint 2: Spend in channel 1 should not exceed 45% of total spending
+#### Constraint 2: Spend in channel 1 should not exceed 45% of total spending

 *<center>x1 <= 0.45(x1+x2+x3)</center>*

-### Constraint 3: Spend in channels 1 & 2 should not exceed 60% of total spending
+#### Constraint 3: Spend in channels 1 & 2 should not exceed 60% of total spending

 *<center>x1 + x2 <= 0.6(x1+x2+x3)</center>*

 ## SciPy implementation

 The SciPy library provides a few optimization algorithms that can be applied to this use case.
-For an optimizer that takes into account constraints but not diminishing returns we can use the [linprog](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html) class.
+For an optimizer that takes into account constraints but not diminishing returns, we can use the [linprog](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html) class.

-In the case below, there are 3 channels (*a*,*b*,*c*) subject to the constraints above and set the coefficients such that *a* > *b* > *c*.
+In the case below, there are 3 channels (*a*,*b*,*c*) subject to the constraints above, and the coefficients have been set such that *a* > *b* > *c*.
 As expected, the optimizer suggests:

 - With a budget of ¥1,000,000 (constraint 1),
 - ¥450,000 should be spent on channel *a* (constraint 2)